jina-ai/jina/README.md

 <a href="https://docs.jina.ai"><img src="https://github.com/jina-ai/jina/blob/master/.github/readme/container-banner.png?raw=true" alt="Jina: Seamless Container Integration" width="100%"></a>
 </p>

-### Seamless Container integration
+### Seamless container integration

-Without having to worry about dependencies, you can easily share your Executors with others; or use public/private Executors in your project thanks to [Executor Hub](https://cloud.jina.ai).
+Use [Executor Hub](https://cloud.jina.ai) to share your Executors or use public/private Executors, with no need to worry about dependencies.

 To create an Executor: